|

 It is designed as an experiential workshop offering no lectures or seminars but a variety of group configurations with specific tasks.
 These foster the exploration by participants (members and staff alike) of the ways in which the emotional life of a group impacts on its members’ capacity for learning from experience towards thoughtful, imaginative, and efficient action.
 Issues such as task, authority, accountability and leadership are open to consideration, as are the meanings, limitations and creative potential of taking up leadership and/or followership roles in a variety of settings.
 Insights can be usefully applied both to the field of work and to the social world.

-Conference Aims and Primary Task
+top of document Conference Aims and Primary Task

 Competition, subversion and enjoyment